 Evaluation and saving the results of data recovery with UFS Explorer

-In order to get the lost data back with the help of UFS Explorer, you need to run a scan for the problem storage device or a partition as described in Performing disk scan.
+In order to get the lost data back with the help of UFS Explorer, you need to run a scan for the problem storage device or a partition as described in Performing a drive's scan.
 After the process is completed, the restored folders and files can be easily saved to a prepared secure location.
 However, in some cases, only a certain portion of the recovered data is required, and it may not be evident right away whether it was successfully retrieved.
 Also, there are situations when it is necessary to assess the size, consistency or overall quality of the recovery result.
 A set of supplementary functions provided by UFS Explorer may considerably facilitate your work with the obtained data.
 This article presents their brief overview and explains how you can apply them to proceed to copying as quickly as possible.

 Browsing through the found data

 The left pane of the Explorer window includes trees of folders that can be used for fast navigation.
 When a folder is selected in the left pane, it will be opened in the right pane.
 An element which corresponds either to the available file system or the scan result item can be found at the top of each tree.
+The result of a file system scan can will have a green icon, whereas the result of recovery by known content – a gray icon.

 In the upper part of the Explorer window there is also an Address bar.
 It provides a path to the currently opened folder and navigation history, allows switching to the parent folder or move to a folder by entering its full path.

-The status bar in the lower left corner of the Explorer window shows how many objects there in the selected directory.
+The status bar in the lower left corner of the Explorer window shows how many objects there are in the selected directory.
 The Professional edition of UFS Explorer also displays the name of the currently selected object and its size.

 Viewing object properties